This page answers some of your questions about what Personal Protective Equipment (PPE) your employer should be providing.

 PPE issued in relation to COVID-19 should only be issued when the risk assessment shows it is necessary.

-PPE will largely be concentrated on those caring for patients with symptoms or cleaning premises contaminated by droplets/body fluids that may contain the virus.
+PPE will largely be concentrated on those providing direct care for service users, cleaning premises contaminated by droplets/body fluids that may contain the virus, or in some limited cases, where other measures such testing, social distancing and creating social bubbles are considered insufficient.

 This will allow PPE to be concentrated on those that require it.
 It is important that you are trained in its use.